Get the newsletter.

 • Sprinkle the breadcrumb mixture all over the top of the artichokes.

-• Bake, tightly covered with a lid or aluminum foil, for 30 minutes.
+• Cover the casserole tightly with a lid or aluminum foil.
+Bake for 30 minutes.

-• Increase the oven temperature to 400°F. Remove the lid and bake for an additional 10 minutes or so, until the breadcrumbs are golden brown.
+• Finish baking: Increase the oven temperature to 400°F. Remove the lid or foil and bake for an additional 10 minutes or so, until the breadcrumbs are golden brown.
 Sprinkle with a little more grated cheese, and serve warm.

 Notes